hotmeshio/pluck-typescript/README.md

  - `random` Generate a deterministic random number that can be used in a reentrant process workflow (replaces `Math.random()`).
     ```javascript
     const random = await Pluck.workflow.random();
     ```
+ - `once` Execute a function once and only once. *This is a light-weight replacement for proxyActivities that executes without CQRS indirection.
+No setup is needed as is required for proxyActivities; call any function as shown.* In the following example, the sendNewsletter function is called once and only once, and the `user_id` and `email` fields are the input arguments.
+    ```javascript
+    const result = await Pluck.workflow.once<string>(sendNewsletter, user_id, email);
+    ```
  - `executeChild` Call another durable function and await the response. *Design sophisticated, multi-process solutions by leveraging this command.*
     ```javascript